Course Work Taken Elsewhere

 College Courses Taken During High School EnrollmentAll undergraduate students entering USC may receive a combined maximum of 32 elective units for college courses and/or examinations (e.g., AP or IB) taken before graduation from high school.
 A maximum of 16 of these 32 units will be allowed for college courses taken before high school graduation.
-These courses must appear on the college transcript as part of the regular college curriculum and are expected to be taught on the college campus by college faculty.
-These courses (as well as AP and IB exams) will not receive course equivalence or credit toward writing, diversity, foreign language or general education requirements (except for general education categories I and III, where appropriate).
+These courses must appear on the college transcript as part of the regular college curriculum and are expected to be taught on the college campus by college faculty and not used toward high school graduation.
+Students whose courses are taken at a college and were not used toward high school graduation may file an articulation petition to request more than 16 units.
+These courses (as well as AP and IB exams) will not receive course equivalence or credit toward writing, diversity or foreign language requirements, although they may fulfill general education categories I, II, III or V where appropriate.
 However, departments may use them as a basis to waive prerequisites or specific course requirements on a case-by-case basis.

 Students may not receive credit for both an AP exam (or IB or other international exam) and a college course taken before high school graduation covering the same subject matter, nor for an AP and IB exam covering the same subject matter.

-Students who began full-time college bachelor's degree programs at four-year institutions before completing their high school diplomas can submit transcripts for course evaluation.
+Students who began full-time college study at four-year institutions before completing their high school diplomas can submit transcripts for special evaluation.
+These programs, which typically are conducted on a college campus and are taught by regular faculty, will be evaluated on an individual basis.
 More than 16 units may be granted.
-Programs which award a high school diploma concurrently with first- or second-year college level work are typically conducted on the post-secondary institution's campus and are taught by the regular faculty.
-These programs will be evaluated on an individual basis, along with the student's high school record, to determine both the student's admissibility and the transferability of courses.
 Students entering full-time college programs at two-year colleges before graduating from high school are subject to the 16 unit maximum stated above.